aroemers/crustimoney/README.md

 ## Quick!

-While the library is suitable for complex grammars, you may only want a simple parser where a regular expression just doesn't cut it.
+In a hurry, and you just need to parse a small text where a regular expression just doesn't cut it?
-For this there is the `crustimoney.quick/parse` function.
+For this there's the `crustimoney.quick/parse` function.
-It takes a string- or data-driven parser definition and a string, creates a parser internally, tries to parse the string, and returns the result if it matched.
+It takes a string- or data-driven parser definition and a text, compiles it to a parser internally, tries to parse the text, and returns the result if it matched.
+The definition can use the [built-in parsers](#built-in-parsers).
 For example:

 ```clj